LJkiller/Project_LetMeWatch/README.md

 Supported websites:
 Youtube.

-You can check out how it would look and act here, since I don't have a domain for this: https://letmewatch-dammit.000webhostapp.com/
+You can check out how it would look and act here, since I don't have a domain for this: https://ljkiller.github.io/LetMeWatch/

-(The website hosting my website is a bit bad since it doesn't support grid properties (CSS, and why idk))